 In Part 1 of this paper, I describe the evolution of interpretation of the "public use" clause that authorizes the use of eminent domain for urban redevelopment.
 In Part 2, I chart the effort to narrow the scope of public use in order to eliminate or police redevelopment by condemnation.
 In this part, I present and analyze the arguments for such reinterpretation and the new rules suggested for how public use should be understood.
 I also sketch the changing economic and political situation of cities that lead them to take this activist approach to positive economic planning.
 I conclude that courts cannot justify limiting condemnation through policing the purposes for which condemnation is sought.
 In Part 3, I argue for expanded procedural protections before condemnation can deprive people of their homes.
 I also argue for the justice of changing our interpretation of "just compensation" to pay homeowners for the psychic and community losses they suffer through displacement.

 23 UCLA J. Envtl.
 L. & Pol'y 131-169 (2005)

 Scholarly Commons Citation

 Byrne, J. Peter, "Condemnation of Low Income Residential Communities Under the Takings Clause" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 64.
+64.